Laurent-Co/GettingAndCleaningData/CodeBook.md

 The dataset was merged with the subject and activities datasets in order to add those information in the dataset.
 It results a dataset of 69 colums and 10299 rows

-### Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+### Create a second, independent tidy data set with the average of each variable for each activity and each subject
 A second dataset with the average of each variable per activities and per subject was made using the aggregate function

-### Editing files
+### Edit files
 A text file and a csv file were edited once the rax data cleaned.